 - Add enough water to get the right consistency for drawing adai.

-- Heat iron griddle in medium flame; when it gets hot, reduce flame to low before spreading batter.
+- Heat iron griddle in medium flame; when it is hot, reduce flame to low before spreading batter.

-- Grease griddle, spread adai batter in circle.
+- Grease a dosa tawa, spread adai batter in circle using a ladle.

 - Sprinkle oil on top of adai and around the edge.

-- Increase flame to medium & cook adai till its bottom turns golden.
+- Increase flame to medium & cook adai till its bottom turns golden in medium flame.

 - To reduce soaking time, people may soak grains or cereals in hot water.
-But never soak them in hot water if they are intended for grinding; they can be soaked in hot water only when they are going to be cooked/ pressure cooked.
+But never soak them in hot water if intended for grinding; they can be soaked in hot water only when they are going to be boiled.

 - If lentils are not soaked completely, you will notice raw smell even after making adai.